AkBKukU/youtube-cli/README.md

 as well, load it by using the `-l` parameter.
 A VideoData object will be filled in from that.

+You can use both a JSON and parameters.
+The JSON is loaded first and any passed parameters will overwrite the loaded JSON data.

 ## Code Usage
 The code is based around using VideoData objects.
 They represent all the metadata